 Slanting Beam Wood Fence

 Changing the orientation of your wooden fence poles is a great way to set it apart and make it unique.
+This is an example of how a small change in construction can make all the difference in the look and feel of the design.
 The slanted poles are not only functional and attractive, but they also make the construction process of this fence quite a bit easier, as fewer cuts have to be made.

 Refurbished Pallet Fence